 The most exotic designs were produced in the early years of the 20th century, just before the First World War.
 During the last 40 years of the 20th century, brands such as Royal Danks popularized them, and made recognizable the packaging of butter cookies to the present.

-Lunch boxes can trace their origins to the 19th century as well, when working men protected their lunches from the perils of the job site or just for heating the lunch directly from the cans.
-At the end of the 19th century, the popularity of them began, when school children, who wanted to emulate their daddies, fashioned similar caddies out of empty cookie tins.
+Lunch boxes can trace their origins to the 19th century as well when working men protected their lunches from the perils of the job site or just for heating the lunch directly from the cans.
+At the end of the 19th century, their popularity began, when school children, who wanted to emulate their daddies, fashioned similar caddies out of empty cookie tins.

 The first iconic character that appeared in a lunch box was Mickey Mouse in the 1930s.
 But the lunch box as a personal statement really took off in the 1950s with television.
 From there, the golden age of lunch boxes took place from the 1960s to the early 1980s.

-Thanks to the popularity of them, some companies still use tinplate to make cans and boxes.
+Thanks to their popularity, some companies still use tinplate to make cans and boxes.